MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/indexed-property.md

 **Applies to:** Access 2013 | Access 2016

-You can use the **Indexed** property to set a single-field index.
+Use the **Indexed** property to set a single-field index.
 An index speeds up queries on the indexed fields as well as sorting and grouping operations.
 For example, if you search for specific employee names in a LastName field, you can create an index for this field to speed up the search for a specific name.

 ## Setting